 The School Committee and its staff share with students and parents/guardians the responsibility for student safety during transportation to and from school.
 The authority for enforcing School Committee requirements of student conduct on buses will rest with the Principal.

 To ensure the safety of all students who ride in buses, it may occasionally be necessary to revoke the privilege of transportation from a student who abuses this privilege.
-Parents/guardians of children whose behavior and misconduct on school buses endangers the health, safety, and welfare of other riders will be notified that their children face the loss of transportation privileges in accordance with regulations approved by the School Committee.
+Parents/guardians of students whose behavior and misconduct on school buses endangers the health, safety, and welfare of other riders will be notified that their students face the loss of transportation privileges in accordance with regulations approved by the School Committee.

-SOURCE: MASC
+SOURCE: MASC – Updated 2022